 Temperatures are beginning to rise in northern Nevada, trees are blossoming, and the birds are chirping!
 Winterizing your home is essential for its protection during the cold-weather season.
-During Spring, it is critical to prep your home for the rising temperatures and increased water pressure.
-Here are some homeowner’s tips for Spring to ensure your home and its water piping systems are operating at its full potential!
+However, during Spring, it is critical to prep your home for the rising temperatures and increased water pressure.
+Here are some homeowner’s tips for Spring to ensure your home and its water piping systems are operating at their full potential!

 Check on your Sump Pump and Sewage Injector:

 Sump pumps help prevent groundwater from getting into your basement or crawl space.
 Inspect your sump pump for proper functionality by running water through it.
 Fill your sump pump with enough water for the float switch to turn on.
 If it is properly working, the water level will lower.
 If it doesn’t turn on, you may have a faulty switch.
 We can help with this!
 Also, inspect your sewage ejector for proper operation.
 Pumps should turn quickly, discharge water, and turn off quickly.

 These appliances do a lot of work for your home and have many hose attachments.
 Check for any weakness or cracks in the hoses for replacement.
 Also, check the dishwater drain hose and door gasket for signs of leaks or cracks.
 If your appliances’ hoses are over ten years old, it may be time to replace them.

 Make sure your toilets flush correctly.
 Are you having trouble using the handle?
 To check if you have a toilet leak, you can drop a few drops of food coloring (any color except red) into the tank and wait an hour to see if the bowl water changes color.
 If you see color in the bowl, you have a toilet leak, and we are here to help you fix that!
 Also, check if the rubber flappers are worn from sitting in water and need replacing.